therewasaguy/DM2193b-webdev-SP16/weekly_detail/week_5.md

         * order

 HW:
-* Redo prototypes, make them responsive, prepare for user testing on Monday
+* Continue work on your midterm/prototypes, make them responsive, prepare for user testing on Monday